The best is yet to be,

 I sometimes struggle with inappropriate and unhealthy thoughts of various flavors.
 When I’m doing that, I often get trapped into trying not to think those thoughts.
 This is always a mistake.
 It has long been known that you can’t not think about something.
 The classic example is the pink polka-dot elephant.
 If someone tells you not to think about a pink polka-dot elephant, suddenly your whole mental universe seems to be populated with brightly colored pachyderms.

 So, why is that, even knowing this, I so often get caught in these hellish mental echo chambers?
 It occurred to me just this afternoon that I am often telling myself that I should be able to not think unhealthy thoughts.
 In other words, I am struggling with pride, not just unhealthy thoughts.
 And the more I struggle with pride and my thought life, the less I have to be proud of.
+Awareness of what is going on in my (sometimes) crazy brain is a good thing.
+Focusing on these thoughts is not.

 I wonder if the Apostle Paul was driving at this very thing when he wrote the words that lead off this post.
 Perhaps the Philippian believers were thinking unhealthy thoughts and then getting even sicker as they tried not to think about unhealthy thoughts.
 It is certainly possible.
 It may not always be the case, but I suspect that, as a general rule, if Paul said that believers ought to do something, it was because they weren’t doing that particular something.
+Perhaps the folks to whom Paul is writing this letter was struggling with focusing their mind on the wrong things.

 We have a saying in twelve-step programs that what you resist persists.
 I think I’ll try peaceful non-resistance with my own mind.
-After all, nobody really wins a war with his or her own mind.
+After all, nobody really wins a civil war with his or her own mind.